stett/stett.github.io/_drafts/2026-09-12-karras-barnes-hut.md

 <!-- excerpt -->

 In Karras' paper, the octree construction phase is packed into 2 paragraphs.
-In order to really clearly understand the entire tree construction process - from morton encoding, to radix tree construction, to building the final octree - I found myself writing up many 8x8 plots of points which I expected to exhibit edge cases and stepping through the algorithm and its memory transformations on paper.
+In order to really clearly understand the entire tree construction process - from morton encoding to radix tree construction and building the final octree - I found myself writing up many 8x8 plots of points which I expected to exhibit edge cases and stepping through the algorithm and its memory transformations on paper.

 In order to check my understanding of each stage of the algorithm, I made this little interactive reference implementation of a parallelizeable quadtree builder.